^

 Intensity of stomach pain

-The nature of pain in the stomach
+The nature of stomach pain

 Who should I contact if my stomach hurts?